 First you start by identifying your fuel filter and its location.
 If you look at the picture below you see it is located in the left side of the engine bay as you stand in front of the car.

-You will notice that space is tight so you don't have much room to manoeuvre.
+You will notice that space is tight, so you don't have much room to maneuver.
 There isn't much play in the fuel lines either.
 Familiarise yourself with the connections before you start.